belsman/PRIVATE-EVENT/README.md

 ## Show your support

-Give ⭐ Star me on GitHub — it helps!
+Give ⭐ Star on GitHub — it helps!

 ## 📝 License